eliocamp/reproducibility-with-r/jose-submission/paper.md

 ## Instructional design

-The workshop can be taught on-line or in person and while we encourage self-thought students to study with a group, it is possible to follow the material alone.
+The workshop can be taught on-line or in person and while we encourage self-taught students to study with a group, it is possible to follow the material alone.
 The material is taught using a combination of discussions, live coding, demonstration sessions, and exercises (Table 2).
 For each topic there is a multiple choice question to assess previous familiarity with the topic.
 Depending on the answers the instructor can decide if the topic needs to be covered in full or if it can be partially or entirely skipped.